A progress dashboard outlining Metropolitan’s progress on addressing recommendations from the

 status

-Improve detail and consistency of procedures for responding to maintenance requests, including when MWD will handle a request on its own and when it will address a request as part of a larger effort with a clear and reasonable time frames for each scenario.
+• Improve the detail and consistency of its current procedures for responding to maintenance requests.
+These enhanced procedures should detail when MWD will handle a request on its own and when it will address a request as part of a larger effort, and they should establish clear and reasonable time frames for each scenario.

 10/22